jprendi/diff_Tags/README.md

 GlobalTag.globaltag = '140X_dataRun3_Prompt_v4'
 ```

-For reference, I also uploaded the adapted file and they can be found within the `:w
+For reference, I also uploaded the above mentioned and adapted file and they can be found within the `diff_Tags/src/diff_Tags/DQM_tools` directory!
-diff_Tags/src/diff_Tags/DQM_tools` directory!
 Now we can run the DQM client with the Prompt Tag.
 Make sure you are in the `/src` folder and do the following:
 ```
 mkdir upload